suhasjains/Gerris/My-version/Readme.md

-* configure.ac goes to main folder, whereas other files goes to modules directory
+* All files goes to modules directory
-* Conversion of droplet to particle and particle to droplet is not yet present